On this page

 A European patent may be validated in the Netherlands by fulfilling the set translation requirements, which are:

-- You must file a translation of the claims into Dutch with the Netherlands Patent Office office within 3 months after the granting of the European patent
+- You must file a translation of the claims in Dutch with the Netherlands Patent Office within 3 months after the European patent is granted;

 - Filing the translation costs you €25, which must be paid within 3 months.